 Counting the Costs of Winning: Doing the Right Thing, on a Difficult Day… When the Whole World is Watching By Martyn Cook.
 Leaders under pressure must keep themselves absolutely clean morally.
 The relativism of the social sciences will never do.
 They must lead by example, must be able to implant high-mindedness to their followers, and…Details

-High Morale: Lessons from D-Day to the House of Lords …Remember Monty’s pep talks to us on the eve of the invasion?
+High Morale: Lessons from D-Day to the House of Lords By The Army Leader …Remember Monty’s pep talks to us on the eve of the invasion?
 Then the emotional feeling as we threaded our way through the English countryside, heading for our embarkation points.
-I can recall some barracking dockers as we approached Southampton, shouting to us ‘are you…Details
+I can recall some barracking dockers as we approached Southampton, shouting…Details

-Breaking the Mould – How to Change, Develop and Improve Instruction Recently I witnessed, with a heavy heart, a group of trainees being disciplined by their Corporal instructor.
+Breaking the Mould – How to Change, Develop and Improve Instruction By Martyn Cook Recently I witnessed, with a heavy heart, a group of trainees being disciplined by their Corporal instructor.
 Swearing, derogatory language and general de-motivation – it really was sad to listen to.
 And thankfully, it’s very rare to see these days.
-When I took the Platoon Commander, who was watching, aside and explained to…Details
+When I took the Platoon Commander, who was watching, aside…Details

-Crossing the Stress Point In the 2003 film Falling Down Bill Foster, Michael Douglas’s divorced and unemployed engineer, descends in a stress induced downward spiral, angrily fighting and shooting his way across LA to make it to his daughter’s birthday.
+Crossing the Stress Point By The Army Leader In the 2003 film Falling Down Bill Foster, Michael Douglas’s divorced and unemployed engineer, descends in a stress induced downward spiral, angrily fighting and shooting his way across LA to make it to his daughter’s birthday.
 “I’ve passed the point of no return.
-Do you know what that is, Beth?
-That’s…Details
+Do you know what…Details

 Never Off Duty – Are You A Social Role Model Too?
-Today I watched Padre Johanna Jepson and Lt Col Nick MacKenzie talk at the Centre for Army Leadership.
+By The Army Leader Today I watched Padre Johanna Jepson and Lt Col Nick MacKenzie talk at the Centre for Army Leadership.
 The talk was livestreamed over Facebook.
-They talked about the inmate rehabilitation programme at Louisiana State Penitentiary in a talk titled ‘Unexpected Leaders: Lessons from Louisiana…Details
+They talked about the inmate rehabilitation programme at Louisiana State Penitentiary in a talk titled ‘Unexpected…Details

 Nail Your Meetings!
-We’ve all sat through horrible meetings.
+By The Army Leader We’ve all sat through horrible meetings.
 In the Army and in civvie street, no one looks forward to meetings.
 In the US the average employee spends 37% of their time in meetings and 47% complain that meetings are the number one waste of time in their job.
-A recent U.K. study showed that the…Details
+A recent…Details

-Trusting Us and Trusting Them – A Leader’s Role – Part 2 In the first part of this article I mentioned the theory that trust is made up of integrity, intent, capability and proven results.
+Trusting Us and Trusting Them – A Leader’s Role – Part 2 By Maj Will Meddings In the first part of this article I mentioned the theory that trust is made up of integrity, intent, capability and proven results.
 In this part I’ll cover the next three ways to build trust between teams.
-The first, to be honest, is…Details
+The first,…Details

-Trusting Us and Trusting Them – A Leader’s Role – Part 1 In 2015 the NATO Kabul Security Force created a joint UK-US integrated command battalion to provide security in Kabul.
-With a UK commander and a US Command Sergeant Major, it was the first integrated unit like this since the Korean war.
-The unit…Details
+Trusting Us and Trusting Them – A Leader’s Role – Part 1 By Maj Will Meddings In 2015 the NATO Kabul Security Force created a joint UK-US integrated command battalion to provide security in Kabul.
+With a UK commander and a US Command Sergeant Major, it was the first integrated unit like this since the…Details

 The Five ‘Universals’ of Great Leaders?
-“You are what you repeatedly do.
+By Maj Russ Lewis MC “You are what you repeatedly do.
 Excellence, therefore, is not an act, but a habit.”
 Aristotle I left the Army in 2013 having had an incredible twenty year career.
-During that time I had the opportunity to lead soldiers in a variety of environments including the most demanding of…Details
+During that time I had the opportunity to lead soldiers in a variety of environments…Details

-Drive The Power Train One of the seven Leadership Code behaviours is ‘Encourage Confidence in the Team’.
+Drive The Power Train By The Army Leader One of the seven Leadership Code behaviours is ‘Encourage Confidence in the Team’.
 The guide to the Code says that leaders should inspire and motivate their team by showing confidence in their abilities and talking enthusiastically about success.
 Inspirational motivation.
 Fine words.
-But what does that actually mean?
-‘Encourage Confidence in…Details
+But what does that actually…Details

-RSM Common Sense It’s 2002.
+RSM Common Sense By WO1 (RSM) Steve ‘Spud’ Armon It’s 2002.
 I’m a newly promoted Cpl in the Vikings waiting to go in front of the CO and be read my Section Commanders’ Battle Course report.
 I am arrogant, overzealous and thirsty to fight any enemy that comes my way.
-The only thing that matters in my bubble is the 10…Details
+The only thing that matters…Details

-Clive Woodward’s Teamship 22nd of November 2003.
+Clive Woodward’s Teamship By The Army Leader 22nd of November 2003.
 In the Telstra stadium the Australian Rugby team faced off England in the Rugby World Cup final.
 Australia, the hosts, took an early lead in a physically brutal match but England gradually pulled ahead towards the end of the first half.
-There then followed a nail-biting second half.…Details
+There then followed…Details

-Dealing with the Power/Truth Imbalance “All men make mistakes, but a good man yields when he knows his course is wrong, and repairs the evil.
+Dealing with the Power/Truth Imbalance By The Army Leader “All men make mistakes, but a good man yields when he knows his course is wrong, and repairs the evil.
 The only crime is pride.”
-Sophocles, Antigone The topic of speaking up and getting your voice heard has been a hot one recently, with two articles written in the Wavell…Details
+Sophocles, Antigone The topic of speaking up and getting your voice heard has been a hot one recently, with two articles…Details

-Don’t Airbrush Leadership On 15th and 16th of May 2017, 13 members of the Brigade of Gurkhas stood on the summit of Mount Everest, the first serving Gurkhas ever to do so.
+Don’t Airbrush Leadership By Capt Chris Boote On 15th and 16th of May 2017, 13 members of the Brigade of Gurkhas stood on the summit of Mount Everest, the first serving Gurkhas ever to do so.
 The Gurkha Everest Expedition 2017 was the culmination of a 5 year journey.
-It was the most successful mountaineering expedition on Everest in…Details
+It was the most successful mountaineering…Details

-Five Reflections on Building a Mission Command Culture – Part 2 In Part 1 I gave what I think are the first two rules of thumb for a mission command culture.
+Five Reflections on Building a Mission Command Culture – Part 2 By The Army Leader In Part 1 I gave what I think are the first two rules of thumb for a mission command culture.
 Rules based on establishing your intent and communicating it.
-The next three rules are about creating a culture of trust and the freedom to…Details
+The next three rules are about creating a culture of trust…Details